 - We close slightly larger wounds with side-to-side stitches

-- For larger or more complicated wounds, we may do a skin graft from another area of the body or a flap, to close the wound with a flap using skin adjacent to the wound
+- For larger or more complicated wounds, we may use a skin graft from another are of the body or close the wound with a flap using skin adjacent to the wound

 - We may refer you to another reconstructive surgical specialist such as a Mount Sinai specialized oculoplastic surgeon or a facial plastic surgeon